inferno-framework/inferno-core/docs/index.md

 Simple to Read, Simple to Write
 {: .fs-7 .fw-300 }
 Inferno tests are written in a Ruby DSL, with a focus on readability.
+Inferno provides tools for easily testing FHIR APIs, including robust support for FHIR Resource validation.
 {: .fs-4 }

 ```ruby